Kozea/tinycss/docs/extending.rst

 Extending the parser
 ====================

-Various modules such as :mod:`.selectors3` and :mod:`.page3` extend the CSS 2.1 parser to add support for some CSS 3 syntax.
+Modules such as :mod:`.page3` extend the CSS 2.1 parser to add support for CSS 3 syntax.
 They do so by sub-classing :class:`.css21.CSS21Parser` and overriding/extending some of its methods.
 If fact, the parser is made of methods in a class (rather than a set of functions) solely to enable this kind of sub-classing.